4dn-dcic/tibanna/README.md

 * The 'config' field is directly passed on to the second step, where instance_type, ebs_size, EBS_optimized are auto-filled, if not given.
 * The 'custom_pf_fields' field contains a dictionary that can be directly passed to the processed file metadata.
 The key may be either 'ALL' (applies to all processed files) or the argument name for a specific processed file (or both).
 * The 'push_error_to_end' field (optional), if set true, passes any error to the last step so that the metadata can be updated with proper error status. (default true)
+* The 'dependency' field (optional) sets dependent jobs.
+The job will not start until the dependencies successfully finish.
+If dependency fails, the current job will also fail.
+The 'exec_arn' is the list of step function execution arns.
+The job will wait at the `run_task_awsem` step, not at the `start_task_awsem` step (for consistenty with unicorn).
+This field will be passed to `run_task_awsem` as 'dependency' inside the 'args' field.

 ## Directory Structure